JUANIMAN/PerfMTK/README.md

 - PerfMTK is designed for MediaTek devices with Mali GPUs.
 - It's compatible with various Android versions (9 or higher).
+- Do not use on devices with kernel versions lower than 4.14.x
 - Recommended to use magisk 27 or higher

 ## Troubleshooting